CharanRoot/Angular-4-Material-2-NGRx/README.md

 # TOUR-OF-HEROES

-TourOfHeros generated using Angular Cli in Angular 4 + Material 2.0 + NgRx + webpack 2.0.
+Tour Of Heros generated using Angular Cli in Angular 4 + Material 2.0 + ngrx + webpack 2.0.

 Used Material 2.0 and Angular Flex Layout.

+## Used ngrx concepts like

+1. ngrx/store - RxJS powered state management for Angular apps, inspired by Redux

+1. ngrx/effects - Side effect model for @ngrx/store

+1. angular/router - Angular Router

+1. ngrx/store-devtools - Instrumentation for @ngrx/store enabling time-travel debugging

 ## Running the Application